-HVAC Refrigerant Evacuation | Technical Refrigeration - Why is it necessary to evacuate a refrigeration system before charging it with refrigerant?
+HVAC Refrigeration Evacuation | Technical Refrigeration - Why is it necessary to evacuate a refrigeration system before charging it with refrigerant?
 Because all systems are designed to operate without moisture or non-condensable gas in the system.
 If your air conditioner or heat pump was installed without a proper evacuation the system it will not function as designed and will likely fail prematurely.

 A new air conditioning, heat pump, or refrigeration system is installed and the piping is soldered together and pressure tested with nitrogen to ensure there are no leaks.
 Nitrogen is also used to remove moisture from the system.
 The three major reasons for making sure a proper refrigeration evacuation is done is for these three reasons.

-HVAC Refrigerant Evacuation | Technical Refrigeration
+HVAC Refrigeration Evacuation | Technical Refrigeration

 - Non-condensable gases will not condense in the condenser and will use up this space in the condenser that would otherwise be used to condense refrigerant from a gas to a liquid.
 The air conditioning or heat pump system is soldered at a few places on a new installation.
-At the evaporator coil where the air handler is located, at the condenser to the line set which runs to the evaporator coil, and a filter drier is soldered in to the system usually on the liquid line near the condenser.
+At the evaporator coil where the air handler is located, at the condenser to the line set which runs to the evaporator coil, and a filter drier is soldered into the system usually on the liquid line near the condenser.

-HVAC Refrigerant Evacuation - System Cleanliness
+HVAC Refrigeration Evacuation - System Cleanliness

 One of the leading causes of air conditioning or heat pump failures happens because the refrigeration system is not properly evacuated before being put into service.
 Moisture, copper particles or shavings, flux, flakes from brazing the copper, and particulates end up in the system and can cause severe damage to compressors or clog metering devices (or make the metering device function improperly).

-HVAC Refrigerant Evacuation - Conclusion
+HVAC Refrigeration Evacuation - Conclusion

 There is never any guarantee that any part of the system will fail at any time.
 That is why air conditioning and heat pump manufacturers offer warranties.
 Getting a proper installation from the beginning is important to the efficiency and effectiveness of the air conditioning and heat pump system.
 That is the reason why many of the larger air conditioner and heat pump manufacturers require their dealers to offer training for the technicians who install and repair air conditioner and heat pump system.

 Related: Read our article about HVAC Refrigeration and Triple Evacuation

-HVAC Refrigerant Evacuation
+HVAC Refrigeration Evacuation